THIS TEXT IS BUT A BEGINNING ...

 Deception and exploitation of the

-patients regardless of their being human ruins without any right in the view
+patients regardless of their being human ruins without any rights in the view

 of their enemies, based on capitalist forms of production by means of a "free"

-private doctor’s practice with its possibilities of common profit-maximation
+private doctor’s practice with its possibilities of common profit-maximization

 useful only for the involved physician, meantime depriving the patients of all